nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 * 300 Create an NUnit Visual Studio Template
 * 464 Async delegate assertions
 * 532 Batch runner for SilverLight tests
-* 533 Separate NUnitLite runner and autorunner
+* 533 Separate NUnitLite runner and auto-runner
 * 681 NUnit agent cannot resolve test dependency assemblies when mixed mode initialization runs in the default AppDomain
 * 793 Replace CoreEngine by use of Extensions
 * 907 Console report tests are too fragile